altrusl/vite-plugin-html-injection/README.md

 As a result, `index.html` becomes bloated and hard to manage.

 This plugin allows you to store code snippets in separate files, keeping `index.html` clean and pristine, and inject them at build time.
+There is no need for special placeholder tags in the `index.html` as well.

 The plugin also supports `Vite dev server HMR` which means you can edit code snippets and see the result immediately in the browser.